ANESTHESIOLOGY Daily News

 Left to right: Brooke Trainer, MD, FASA and Srikanth Sridhar, MD, CMQ, FASA

 Should anesthesiology residents continue into a fellowship program?
-There are solid arguments on both sides of the debate, which will play out during the Saturday session “Fellowship-Trained Specialists of Anesthesiology: Is It Worth It?”
+There are solid arguments on both sides of the debate, which played out during the 2022 session “Fellowship-Trained Specialists of Anesthesiology: Is It Worth It?”

 Just over half – 56.9% – of all residents moved into fellowship in 2020.
 That’s more than double the 25.6% in 2017.
 But completing an anesthesiology fellowship had little impact on employment.
 Nearly all 2020 anesthesiology fellows (96%) found employment in their specialty, as did 95% of anesthesiology residents who completed training in 2020.
 So why bother with a fellowship?